Koenkk/zigbee2mqtt.io/docs/devices/JT-BZ-01AQ_A.md

 If value equals `true` test is ON, if `false` OFF.

 ### Buzzer (enum)
 The buzzer can be muted and alarmed manually.
 During a gas alarm, the buzzer can be manually muted for 10 minutes ("mute"), but cannot be unmuted manually before this timeout expires.
 The buzzer cannot be pre-muted, as this function only works during a gas alarm.
-During the absence of a gas alarm, the buzzer can be manually alarmed ("alarm") and disalarmed ("mute").
+During the absence of a gas alarm, the buzzer can be manually alarmed ("alarm") and disalarmed ("mute"), but for this "linkage_alarm" option must be enabled.
 Value will **not** be published in the state.
 It's not possible to read (`/get`) this value.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"buzzer": NEW_VALUE}`.